TritonDataCenter/sdc-cloudapi/docs/admin.md

 [Bunyan DTrace Examples](https://github.com/trentm/node-bunyan#dtrace-examples)

-# Specifying or overriding plugins configuration using UFDS

-It's possible to specify CloudAPI's plugins configuration using UFDS, for
-example:

-        sdc-ldap add << EOD
-        dn: cn=provision_limits, ou=config, o=smartdc
-        cn: provision_limits
-        datacenter: coal
-        defaults: {"image": "any", "check": "image", "by": "machines", "value": 4}
-        defaults: {"image": "windows", "check": "image", "by": "machines", "value": -1}
-        enabled: true
-        svc: cloudapi
-        objectclass: config
-        EOD

-Of course, plugins config can be specified either using the cloudapi config file, or just using UFDS as above.
-Please note that **any value specified for a given plugin using UFDS will automatically override the configuration specified for such plugin in cloudapi's configuration file**.

-Given the most usual operations once a limit has been created are adding, replacing or removing concrete entries, the following are examples of how to do this using ufds:

-### Add a new default limit to plugin config:

-        sdc-ldap modify << EOD
-        dn: cn=provision_limits, ou=config, o=smartdc
-        changetype: modify
-        add: defaults
-        defaults: {"image": "any", "check": "image", "by": "ram", "value": 8192}
-        EOD

-### Remove a default limit from plugin config:

-        sdc-ldap modify << EOD
-        dn: cn=provision_limits, ou=config, o=smartdc
-        changetype: modify
-        delete: defaults
-        defaults: {"image": "any", "check": "image", "by": "ram", "value": 8192}
-        EOD

-### Replace an existing default limit from plugin config (delete + add):

-        sdc-ldap modify << EOD
-        dn: cn=provision_limits, ou=config, o=smartdc
-        changetype: modify
-        delete: defaults
-        defaults: {"image": "any", "check": "image", "by": "machines", "value": 4}
-        -
-        add: defaults
-        defaults: {"image": "any", "check": "image", "by": "machines", "value": 8}
-        EOD

 # Appendix A: Provision Limits Plugin

-CloudAPI version 7.0 comes with a **Provisioning Limits** plugin, which provides more options and flexibility regarding the limits CloudAPI will check before allowing the provision of a new machine for a given customer.
+CloudAPI comes with a **Provisioning Limits** plugin, which provides several options for limits that CloudAPI will check before allowing the provision of a new machine for a given customer.

+Limits are either for all accounts or for a specific account.
+It is possible to limit an account based on three sums: total number of account VMs, total sum of those VMs' RAM, and/or the total sum of those VM's disk quota.
+Each of these three sums can be optionally constrainted by: VM brand, VM OS (specifically, the "os" attribute in the VM's image), and/or VM image name.

-The following is the configuration fragment expected in the plugins section of CloudAPI config file in order to enable and set the different options for this
+The following is the configuration fragment expected in the plugins section of CloudAPI config file (usually set through SAPI) in order to enable and set the different options for this plugin:
-plugin:

      {
           "name": "provisioning_limits",
           "enabled": true,
           "config": {
-              "datacenter": ${dc_name} (String),
               "defaults": [{
                   "os": ${image_os} (String),
                   "image": ${image_name} (String),